 What does balance and gait training entail?

-First, we’ll evaluate your gait to determine potential problems with strength and posture.
+First, our physical therapist will evaluate your gait to determine potential problems with strength and posture.
 Simple movements to test balance are also part of the assessment.
 Together, these basic evaluations point us in the direction of what to focus on in terms of therapy.

 Hip and ankle weakness often leads to balance problems, as does poor posture.
 Strength and flexibility movements can help counteract these problems.
 These are often as simple as leg lifts while seated in a chair, or “knee marching.”
-We may also practice standing on one leg, walking heel-to-toe, or tracking the movement of your thumb with your eyes as you move it in various positions.
+Our physical therapist may also practice standing on one leg, walking heel-to-toe, or tracking the movement of your thumb with your eyes as you move it in various positions.

 Ready to “balance” your life again?